Monviech/ndp-proxy-go/README.md

 - On startup: The cache file is loaded automatically if it exists.
 Expired entries are skipped.
 - On SIGUSR1: The current cache state is written to the file.

-Prefixes are not persisted — they are always learned fresh from Router Advertisements.
+Prefixes are saved for diagnostics but not restored on load — they are always learned fresh from Router Advertisements.
 Restored neighbors bypass prefix validation since they were validated when first learned.
 If the ISP assigns a new prefix after reboot, stale neighbors simply expire via normal TTL.